Acts 18: Timeline

 This part of the second missionary journey of Paul took place in c.
 AD 50–52, based on the time when Gallio was proconsul of Achaia.

 Corinth (18:1–11)

-This part records the founding of the church in Corinth, which was administrative center of the Roman province of Achaea and to become an important center for the Paul's mission.
+This part records the founding of the church in Corinth, which was the administrative center of the Roman province of Achaea and to become an important center for the Paul's mission.
 Luke notes the first meeting of Paul with Aquila and Priscilla (verse 2), who are to become his important associates, well known to the Corinthian church (1 Corinthians 16:19; cf. Romans 16:3-4).